2Ricky3/2Ricky3/README.md

 # Hi there, I'm Ricard Oosthuizen 👋

-I’m a Creative Technology student at Open Window, passionate about merging technology with design to craft innovative and impactful digital experiences.
-With hands-on experience in technologies like PHP, MySQL, React, MongoDB, HTML, CSS, and more, I love tackling real-world problems through creative and functional solutions.
+I'm a Creative Technology student at Open Window, passionate about merging technology with design to craft innovative and impactful digital experiences.
+With hands-on experience in technologies like PHP, React, React Native, TypeScript, AWS, and Firebase, I'm constantly exploring new ways to bring ideas to life.

-- 🌱 I’m currently expanding my skills in full-stack development.
+- 🌱 I'm currently expanding my skills in full-stack development.
-- 🔭 I’m working on several exciting projects as part of my studies.
+- 🔭 I'm working on several exciting projects as part of my studies.
 - 💡 Always looking for new learning opportunities and collaborations.
 - 📫 How to reach me: [oosthuizenricard@gmail.com](mailto:oosthuizenricard@gmail.com)